Getting Started with Image Segmenter

 An automatic technique where you specify the minimum and maximum diameter of the circular objects you want to detect.
 For more information, see Segment Image Using Find Circles in Image Segmenter

 A semi-automatic technique, similar to the Graph Cut method, that can segment foreground and background.
 With Local Graph Cut (grabcut), you first define an ROI that encompasses the object in the image that you want to segment.
 The Image Segmenter automatically segments the object in the ROI.
 You can refine the segmentation by drawing lines on the image to identify the foreground and the background within the ROI.
 Everything outside the ROI is considered background.
 For more information, see Segment Image Using Local Graph Cut (Grabcut) in Image Segmenter.

 An automatic technique where you specify starting points and the method segments areas with similar intensity values.

 A manual technique where you draw shapes that outline the region the objects you want to segment.
 Using the mouse, you can draw rectangles, ellipses, polygons, or freehand shapes.
 For more information, see Segment Image by Drawing Regions Using Image Segmenter.

 When using the Auto Cluster, Graph Cut, and Flood Fill segmentation tools, you can also include texture as an additional consideration in your segmentation.
 Texture filtering can help distinguish foreground from background.
 To turn the texture option on and off, click Include Texture Features.
 When enabled, Image Segmenter uses Gabor filters to analyze the texture of the image as a preprocessing step in the segmentation.
+For more information, see Use Texture Filtering in Image Segmenter.
 For more information about Gabor filters, see Texture Segmentation Using Gabor Filters.

 Refine Segmented Mask